-

 "Partnership in Safety Award" - Certified Horsemanship Association

-• Successfully defended a horse stable and riding instructor in the trial court and court of appeals.
+- Successfully defended a horse stable and riding instructor in the trial court and in a subsequent appeal in the Michigan Court of Appeals.
 Molnar v.
-Tenacity Farm, Inc.
+Tenacity Farm, Inc., 5 N.W.3d 90 (Mich.
+App.
+2023)

-• Defended a horse boarding stable in a lawsuit brought by a horse owner who claimed a boarded horse was injured due to the stable's negligence.
-Case against client, the stable, was dismissed when court granted the defense's motion to dismiss the case.
+- Defended a horse boarding stable in a lawsuit brought by a horse owner who claimed a boarded horse was injured due to the stable's negligence.
+Case against the boarding stable was dismissed when court granted Ms. Fershtman's motion to dismiss.

-• Represented defrauded horse buyers in a trial against sellers.
-Horse buyer clients/plaintiffs won the trial, and the court ordered the defendants (losing parties) to reimburse the plaintioffs' damages as well as 100% of their legal fees.
+- Represented defrauded horse buyers in a trial against sellers.
+Horse buyer clients/plaintiffs won the trial, and the Court ordered the defendants/horse sellers (who lost the case) to reimburse 100% of the buyers' legal fees and court costs.
+(Livingston County, Michigan)

-• Lead counsel in Hauser v.
+- Lead counsel for insurance company in Hauser v.
 Great American Assurance Company, 971 F. Supp.2d 824 (N.D.
 Ill.
-2013)(affirming denial of coverage on an equine mortality insurance policy, representing insurer).
+2013)(affirming denial of coverage on an equine mortality insurance policy based on policy terms).

-• Lead counsel in Jahn v.
+- Lead counsel for insurance company in Jahn v.
 Great American Assurance Company, 2004 WL 765240 (N.D.
 Ill.
-2004)(affirming denial of coverage on an equine mortality insurance policy, representing insurer).
+2004)(affirming denial of coverage on an equine mortality insurance policy based on policy terms).

-• Rivera v.
+- Rivera v.
 R.P.
 Gordon, Inc., 2004 WL 1109153 (Mich.
 App.
-2004)(defending horse trail ride operation that was sued by a customer injured during the ride, securing dismissal of the case at trial court level, affirmed on appeal).
+2004)(defending horse trail ride business that was sued by a customer injured during the ride, securing dismissal of the case at trial court level and won the appeal).

-• Mounts v.
+- Mounts v.
 Van Beest, 2004 Mich.
 App.
 LEXIS 2062 (Mich.
 App.
-2004)(defending individual horse owner who was sued by friend who was injured when horse bucked him off, securing dismissal of the case at the trial court level, affirmed on appeal).
+2004)(defending individual horse owner who was sued by friend who was injured when a horse bucked him off, securing dismissal of the case at the trial court level and won the appeal).

-• Successfully defended individual horse owners who have been sued for personal injury by others riding or near their horses.
-Successfully defended stables that have been sued for injuries to horses.
+- Successfully defended individual horse owners who have been sued by others who were injured when riding or near horses.
+Successfully defended stables that have been sued for injuries to boarded horses.

-• Falmouth Cooperative Co. v.
+- Falmouth Cooperative Co. v.
 Bontekoe Farms, 2020 WL 6110928 (Mich.
 App.
 2020)(defending manufacturer/seller of custom livestock feed against claims that the feed caused death of livestock.
-Secured dismissal of all claims against the client at the trial court level; court of appeals affirmed dismissal).
+Secured dismissal of all claims against the client at the trial court level, and won the appeal).

-• Counsel for stable in a complex equine business dispute involving claims of theft and conversion and seeking return of horses from a horse breeder.
-Won a nine-day trial, and client recovered possession of its horses through the lawsuit.
+- Counsel for stable in a complex equine business dispute involving claims of theft and conversion and seeking return of horses from a horse breeder.
+Won a nine-day trial, and client recovered possession of horses through the lawsuit.

 Published Works on Equine Law - Books

 Equine Law and Horse Sense (ABA Publishing, 2019).
-This book has received 4 national book awards.
-More information and order information can be found further below.
+Recipient of 4 national book awards.
+More information below.

 Co-author/co-editor, Litigating Animal Law Disputes: A Complete Guide for Lawyers (ABA Publishing, 2009).